 The variety of options may seem a little daunting to a first-time Irish whiskey drinker.
-If you fall into that group (or you’ve only ever had Bushmills, Jameson, or Tullamore D.E.W.
-Original), never fear!
+If you fall into that group, never fear!
 The Manual is here!
 Below, check out some of the best Irish whiskey to try right now.

 The second release in the Wine Geese series from Green Spot, Chateau Montelena is the first to be finished using French Oak Zinfandel wine casks.
 Before reaching the Zinfandel casks, the whiskey spends time in sherry and bourbon casks, creating a luxurious, sweet (but not too sweet) whiskey.

 Made from water pulled from the Trinity Well on Lambay Island — located northeast of Dublin in the Irish Sea — this small-batch whiskey from Lambay is a triple-distilled blend of malted barley and grain whiskey, which is matured in bourbon barrels before being finished in cognac casks.

 The second release from Egan’s in the U.S. market, Vintage Grain is a single grain Irish whiskey that has been aged for at least eight years in bourbon barrels.
 With notes of vanilla and chocolate on the nose, the palate exhibits spice and oak, which lead into a long, smooth finish.

 From the purveyors of one of the best-known bars in the world (working in collaboration with Dublin Liberties Distillery’s master distiller Darryl McNally) comes a five-year-aged blend of Irish single malt and grain whiskeys.
 The Dead Rabbit Irish Whiskey spends time in ex-bourbon barrels before being finished in half-sized, specially-crafted virgin American oak barrels.